 Exceptionally gifted with the ability to identify holes in a story, as well as those areas of manuscript fat that need to be trimmed, Sandra Byrd’s insight into story construction is simply unparalleled.

 After completing the book, I attended a different writer’s conference.
 There, four agents requested my full manuscript.
 One said, “I’ll read the whole book,” and another wanted to start it right away.

-I now have a book contract, and my book will be published in Fall, 2021!
+I now have a book contract, and my book will be published in August, 2021!